 The importance of agrifood systems transformation lies in its potential to combat poverty, hunger, and malnutrition at scale.
 Among all the opportunities available, agriculture stands out as the most promising avenue for positively impacting the lives of many Africans.
-Therefore, to effectively address hunger and poverty, it is essential to revolutionize African agricultural and food systems through better coordinated, sustainable, and resilient investments as enshrined in continental frameworks such as CAADP, the Programme for Infrastructure Development in Africa (PIDA), the Continental Africa Water Investment Programme (AIP), the Africa Common Position on Food Systems (ACP), and the African Continental Free Trade Area (AfCFTA).
+Therefore, to effectively address hunger and poverty, it is essential to revolutionize African agricultural and food systems through better coordinated, sustainable, and resilient investments as enshrined in continental frameworks such as CAADP, PIDA, the Continental Africa Water Investment Programme (AIP), CP, and AfCFTA.

 This chapter proposes a trans-national and interregional approach to sustainably transform agrifood systems along trade corridors and water basins in Africa while using agricultural industrialization for value addition and the African Continental Free Trade Area (AfCFTA) as the levers of success.
-The chapter https://www.worldbank.org/en/news/infographic/2022/05/10/african-food-systems-the-importance-of-climate-adaptation revives an existing yet novel approach to sustainably transform agrifood systems in Africa by focusing on major food commodities that the continent is largely importing and has the potential to produce.
+The chapter revives an existing yet novel approach to sustainably transform agrifood systems in Africa by focusing on major food commodities that the continent is largely importing and has the potential to produce.